-With the outbreak of war, Fedden entered the land army and proceeded to work for the war effort until peacetime, when she went home to Bristol.
-In 1949, she travelled with Trevelyan to Sicily, and it was here that both their relationship and her practice flourished.
+In 1949, Fedden travelled with Trevelyan to Sicily, and it was here that both their relationship and her practice flourished.
+Her small paintings of a rare snowfall in Sicily were sold in a local shop, and enabled them to live there for two months.
 Upon their return, Fedden moved to London with him.
 Trevelyan encouraged her practice, although she was not to achieve true fame and a mature style until much later.

 For the Festival of Britain, in 1951, Fedden was commissioned to create a mural, work that she reprised for schools, hospitals, and a P&O liner.
 One of these, for Charing Cross Hospital, she created with Trevelyan.
 He had a great influence on her work, and one can see how each encouraged, and, in some ways, emulated the style of the other.
 Trevelyan’s most significant impact on Fedden can be seen in the way that she begun to draw with a thoughtful line in a more stylised manner.

 Fedden had her first London exhibition in 1953, at the Redfern Gallery, where she exhibited steadily throughout her life, as well as at the New Grafton Gallery, Hamet Gallery, Bohun Gallery, and the Arnolfini Gallery, amongst others.

 In 1956, Fedden became the first woman to teach in the Paintings School at the Royal College of Art, a post that she held for eight years, teaching young artists such as Allen Jones, Norman Ackroyd, and David Hockney.
 From there she moved to the Yehudi Menuhin School, in Surrey (1965-70).
 Fedden also enjoyed a working relationship with Glyndebourne Opera House, for whom she designed a cover for their programme, in 1999.